nawangwe/opensea-whitelabel-website-template/README.md

 The main goal of this project is to create a template based on baseui that any artists can use to create, display and sell their NFTS on their own website with an added layer of customization.

-The current implementation is a simple marketplace for an artist to sell their NFTs.
+The current implementation is a simple marketplace for an artist to sell their NFTs they created on the [Opensea](https://opensea.io) marketplace.

  - [x] List orders
  - [x] View order details